 Calculator: A scientific calculator with trigonometric and exponential functions or a graphing calculator is required for this class.
 While they can be used for study and homework, calculators such as the TI-95 that do symbolic calculation are not allowed.

 Quizzes and take-home problem sets:

-Miscellaneous quizzes and assignments, both in class and out, will contribute to 40% of your overall grade.
+Miscellaneous quizzes, assignments, and discussion group material, will contribute to 40% of your overall grade.
 At least two of the lowest such assignments will be dropped.

 Midterm Exams: